-Jim’s Revenge Coming shortly – From the author of Arcadia’s Children
+Jim’s Revenge Now out on Amazon – From the author of Arcadia’s Children

 A visit to the dark north

-Marjory Fleecem sniffed but her husband Mark ignored her; his wife did a lot of sniffing.
-Like the Scottish uh-huh, Marjory’s sniff had a number of meanings.
+Marjory Fleecem sniffed but her husband Mark ignored her; Marjory’s sniff had a number of meanings.
 Apart from signifying the onset of a cold, one of Marjory’s sniffs could indicate disapproval, condescension or just plain unadulterated hostility.

 Catching a whiff of chemical engineering in the early morning air, Marjory glanced out at the arrays of lights and sprawling pipe work of the oil distillation plant their Jaguar was passing and sniffed twice more.
 Fluffy; her Pekingese dog sniffed as well.
 Mark Fleecem glanced back at the small animal which was penned up in a transportation box strapped to the back seat and gave the animal a cold look.